There is a special node dedicated to data transfer with the cluster system. Whenever you transfer data with the cluster system, please use this node:

 above with your cluster user name.

-Another very efficient, but also very powerful and thus slightly more demanding tool is the rsync
+An very efficient, but also very powerful and more demanding tool is rsync

-command, whith which you can keep your directories in sync across sites and also complete file transfers that got interrupted.
-For example, if you want to sync the contents of the directory mydir
+which can synchronize directories across sites and also complete interrupted file transfers.
+If you want to sync the contents of directory mydir

 (target) on your BIGWORK, run: